+- 1. Application Form (available online)

-- 2. Current resume - 3.
-One page written statement that includes professional goals, recent accomplishments, and reason for choice of major
+- 2. Current resume

+- 3. One page written statement that includes professional goals, recent accomplishments, and reason for choice of major

 Traditional Students:

 Each student must submit an Application for Admission to the Sport Management Program to the Coordinator of Sport Management.
 Applications may be submitted during any of the following submission periods: